Tuesday, May 08

 The evaluation and assessment of unconventional opportunities requires more than the typical methods used for conventional resources.
 A requisite for a successful unconventional play is the right combination of rock, fluid and completion properties.
 Therefore, the development of a multidisciplinary approach is essential in exploring, appraising and developing such resources.
 This session explores and discusses the concepts and methodologies in evaluating and characterizing unconventional reservoirs.
 It focuses on developing the regional geological understanding of the emerging unconventional plays in the Middle East.
 The discussions include best practices in geological and geophysical workflows to delineate sweetspots in conjunction with petrophysical, geochemical and geomechanical analysis for identification of potential pay-zones.

-The future production from oil and gas reservoirs will more and more rely on unconventional resources to satisfy world’s energy needs.
-One key characteristic of unconventional resources is that they are relatively abundant in subsurface, but they are harder to develop leading to more expensive projects.
-Therefore, unconventional resources requires fast adaptation of completion and production practices and integration of advanced technologies.
+Unconventional resources are expected to be an important part of the overall energy mix that will satisfy the world’s energy needs.
+One key characteristic of these resources is that they are relatively abundant in subsurface, but they are harder to develop leading to more expensive projects.
+Therefore, unconventional resources require fast adaptation of completion and production practices and integration of advanced technologies.
 Advances in technology have the potential to improve the entire well completion and production sequence in unconventional reservoirs reducing the cost of projects.